Soviet Gulags Where

 Sheer cold.
 Cold that penetrates your bone marrow was the least of the deportees worries.
 Survival was not just a daily aim, sometimes it was even hour by hour, minute by minute.

 From nits, lice and fleas to mosquitoes and all manner of winged flying insects would suddenly appear in the summers.
 These flying devils would literally eat you alive and make you itch no end.
-It was living hell.
+It was living hell in the Soviet Gulags for all the prisoners and captives.

 Sudden and very hot gusts would blow causing dust to fly everywhere making breathing extremely difficult.
 Between the lice in their beds and the dust outside there were few places one could comfortably be.